top of page

 2. What Constitutes "Good Credit"?

 Good credit generally falls within the 670–850 range on scoring models like FICO or VantageScore.
-Beyond the cosigner’s credit score, lenders also evaluate their income requirements, debt-to-income ratio (DTI), debt servicing ratio (DSR) and payment history to determine their financial reliability.
-These factors collectively demonstrate the cosigner’s capacity to manage monthly loan payments if the borrower cannot fulfill their obligations.
+Beyond the cosigner’s credit score, lenders also evaluate their income requirements, debt-to-income ratio (DTI), debt servicing ratio (DSR), and payment history to determine their financial reliability.
+These factors collectively demonstrate the cosigner’s ability to manage monthly loan payments if the borrower is unable to fulfill their obligations.

 3. How Good Credit Helps the Borrower